3. basic parser

 #[derive(Debug, Clone)]pub struct DebugData { pub line: u16, pub file: String,}

-Section titled “Token stats”Token stats will allow us to get correct expression parsing function for certain token.
-Every stat will have binding power, nod, and led functions needed for prat parsing.
+Section titled “Token Stats”Token stats will allow us to, get the correct expression parsing function, for certain token type.
+Every stat will have: binding power, nod, and a led functions.

 For now I’ve filled out some basic functions that we will be implementing in a second.